Libyan floods: Derna city alone recovers 1,000 bodies - minister

 "I am not exaggerating when I say that 25% of the city has disappeared.
 Many, many buildings have collapsed."

-The eastern cities of Benghazi, Soussa and Al-Marj have also all been affected.
+Tamer Ramadan, head of the International Federation of Red Cross and Red Crescent Societies (IFRC) in Libya, has told reporters the death toll is likely to be "huge".

+Speaking via video link from neighbouring Tunisia, he said: "Our teams on the ground are still doing their assessment… we don't have a definite number right now.
+The number of missing people is hitting 10,000 persons so far."

-Earlier, Eastern Prime Minister Osama Hamad told a Libyan TV channel it was estimated that 2,000 people had died and thousands were missing: "Entire neighbourhoods in Derna have disappeared, along with their residents... swept away by water."
+Earlier, Eastern Prime Minister Osama Hamad put the death toll at 2,000, telling a Libyan TV channel: "Entire neighbourhoods in Derna have disappeared, along with their residents... swept away by water."

 Alongside areas in the east, the western city of Misrata was among those hit by the floods.